Hraef/.NET-Website/README.md

 https://www.namecheap.com/

-I used a fairly simple architecture for the Azure resources.
-It has a resource group that conssists of a app service plan and a web app.
+the architecture for the Azure resources has a resource group that conssists of a app service plan and a web app.

 Github Actions is being used for the CI/CD.